samantha

 “NOTE: this representation is based in whole or in part on data generated by the Chilliwack & District Real Estate Board, Fraser Valley Real Estate Board or Real Estate Board of Greater Vancouver which assume no responsibility for its accuracy.”

-Download Fraser Valley’s Real Estate Board’s January Package.
+Download Fraser Valley’s Real Estate Board’s March Statistics Package.
 Click Here

 - Buyer’s market – In contrast, a buyer’s market is when there are many more homes for sale than there are buyers.
 As a result, prices increase slower than the long-term average rate of inflation.
 In extreme circumstances this can cause prices to decline.
 Typically this is indicated by a sales-to-active listings ratio below 12%.e